Article updated: May 21, 2023

 This determines how often Hootsuite searches for new content to display (as it becomes available).
 You can also manually refresh individual boards, regardless of the auto refresh interval, with the Refresh All button.
 When a board is refreshed manually, every stream in that board gets updated.

-The blue dots next to post timestamps indicate new or unread posts since your last dashboard or stream refresh.
+The blue dots next to post timestamps indicate new or unread posts since your last refresh.

 To make sure your data is refreshed in the mobile version of Hootsuite, see Synchronize your Hootsuite mobile app .